iuliannov/cra-template-react-moralis/template/README.md

-# CRA Teamplate for react-moralis
+# CRA Template for react-moralis

 This template is meant to help the users with the extra package configuration which is needed to make sure your react app work with moralis, react-moralis and web3uikit out of the box.